EstiloFutbol/EstiloFutbol/README.md

 # Estilo Futbol

-A modern web application for football analytics using StatsBomb open data.
+A web app that shows deatail information on statistics and deep analisys on football.
+The source of the data right now is StatsBomb open data for the testing.

 🌐 **Live Demo**: [https://estilo-futbol.vercel.app/](https://estilo-futbol.vercel.app/)